Chapter 10

 7. Prin function is misspelled, meant to be "print"

-8. fullname init does not use lastname variable but uses a string containing "lastname"
+8. full_name init does not use last_name variable but uses a string containing "lastname"

-9. fullname uses nonexistent variable "lastname" rather than "lastname" variable
+9. full_name uses nonexistent variable "lastname" rather than "last_name" variable

-10. fullname forgets to close string literal 11. fullname forgets to close the string literal and concat lastname into the string 12. fullname has too many spaces between the beggining of the string and the "&" symbol
+10. full_name forgets to close string literal 11. full_name forgets to close the string literal and concat last_name into the string 12. full_name has too many spaces between the beggining of the string and the "&" symbol

 Part B